PearMeow/PearMeow/README.md

--I’m Perry, a stuy guy who likes comp sci.
+Hello!
+I'm Perry, a CS major at NYU.

 <!---
 PearMeow/PearMeow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.